1saacRankin/Chinook-Financial-Extractor-app/README.md

 See: https://chinook-financial-extractor-app.streamlit.app/

-Note: depending on browser settings, file viewer may not work.
+Note: the file viewer is blocked by Chrome, but it works in Firefox.